 Many of our customers have questions about insurance policies and who is responsible for insuring their leased car.
 This quick and easy guide will help clear things up and hopefully answer any questions you might have.

-When applying for insurance for your new lease car you simply need to inform your insurer of this fact.
-If you don't it can cause confusion with some insurance providers as their system is set up on the assumption that you own the car you’re getting a quote on.
+For business contract hire and personal contract hire, the finance company is the registered owner of the vehicle, not you.
+So when applying for insurance for your new lease car you simply need to inform your insurer of this fact.
+If you don't, it can cause confusion with some insurance providers as their system is set up on the assumption that you own the car you’re getting a quote on.
 It shouldn't make a difference to the price but make sure they know from the start.

 Car insurance premiums can be costly and are something that almost everybody begrudges paying.
 However with a little know-how you can make considerable savings on your insurance payments and smash that standard first quote out of the park.
 See some helpful tips below:

-3. Don’t just stick to comparison sites.
+Don’t just stick to comparison sites.
 Insurance comparison sites are great for quickly comparing quotes but not all insurance providers are listed on these sites.
-Companies such as Direct Line only operate via their own channels and so you could be missing out on the best deal if you don’t check these independent companies.
+Some companies only operate via their own channels and so you could be missing out on the best deal if you don’t check these independent companies.

 If you still have any questions about the car leasing process, or wish clarification on car leasing insurance, don't hesitate to get in touch.
 One of our helpful advisors will be more than happy to offer assistance.